2026 RBC Heritage Guide

 1 & 9 Village

-An open-air venue that features the Elijah Craig Speakeasy and the Wicked Weed Beer Bar.
-Spectators can relax at the Cool Zone located between holes 1 and 9.
-It features a large video board and golf viewing areas.
+An open-air venue between holes 1 and 9 that features the Elijah Craig Speakeasy and the Wicked Weed Beer Bar.
+Spectators can relax while watching the large video board and enjoy the golf viewing areas.

 Kid Activities